cordoval/emberjs-getting-started/README.md

 });
 ```

-`Em.ArrayProxy` acts as a proxy onto its content Array.
+`Ember.ArrayProxy` acts as a proxy onto its content Array.
 Ember will propagate any modifications made to the ArrayProxy to the content Array.

 ## 6. Doing It with Style